 A group of blogging friends has come together to help you out.
 Great inspiring knock-offs for the change in your sofa!

 Rock Knock Off Holiday Edition is here!

-I not sure which came first.
 I started making spindle angels years ago.
 I was inspired by Ballard Design’s Bunny Williams Holiday Angels when I opened their catalog to make one more.
 Theirs are $19 for the small one and $29 for the large one.

 This picture is a spindle angel I made years ago.
-During the late 90’s and early 2000 I made home decor items.
+During the late 90’s and early 2000, I made home decor items.
 I sold them to shops along the central coast of California.
 During the holidays I made several spindle angels.
-Each one different.
+Each one was different.
 This angel was large and the shop used her as a window display.

 Notice my photography skills have improved!!

 After seeing the angels in Ballard Designs I was inspired to make another spindle angel.
-I realize my knock off is not exactly the same as in their catalog, but these angels are true to my style….and free!
+I realize my knock-off is not exactly the same as in their catalog, but these angels are true to my style….and free!